 9.1.9.
-Transport Electrical System
+Transport Electrical System with Electric Brake Option

 The transport system has two electric brakes on the trailer.
 It also provides the electrical control for the road lights on the header.

 The front trailer has a harness to the tow vehicle.
 The harness either has an RV plug, Ag Plug, or a plug for European vehicles.